 Direct Inject Chromatography also commonly used.
 In this testing procedure, instead of measuring the alcohol levels in the headspace vapor, the blood itself is directly injected into the chromatography instrument.
 This method considered by some to be more reliable then the headspace method.

 The Enzymatic Method not commonly encountered by DUI defense attorneys.
 It's more technical and expensive.
-Typically, this method is only performed in highly sophisticated labs that are equipped with properly trained technicians and special machines.
+Moreover, only highly sophisticated labs can perform this method.
+Labs equipped with properly trained technicians and special machines.

 Dichromate Method/Kozelka-Hines Method

 Not specifically developed for testing ethyl alcohol, this method presents problems of mistaking other chemicals as alcohol, leading to a false reading.